Insights

 “It does a great job of delving into the philosophy behind Bitcoin,” Casey says, “which isn’t surprising because the authors — Andrew Bailey, Bradley Rettler and Craig Warmke — are philosophy professors.
 I highly recommend it to anyone who wants to know more about Bitcoin, and why it’s the only cryptocurrency that I find interesting.”

-Paul Benjamin is an equity portfolio manager with 18 years of experience (as of 12/31/2023).
-He holds an MBA from Stanford Graduate School and a bachelor’s degree in finance & religion from Northwestern College.
+Paul Benjamin is an equity portfolio manager with 18 years of investment industry experience (as of 12/31/2023).
+He holds an MBA from Stanford Graduate School of Business and a bachelor’s degree in finance and religion from Northwestern College.

 Related Insights